 Maintaining academic integrity is important because:

-2. Acknowledge the work of others
+2. Be fair and acknowledge the work of others

-3. Work productively with others
+3. Be respectful when with others

 What does Monash University do to support academic integrity?